-I threw into the water with disgust, the bones of my former jolly companions that sank into the nethermost depths of the sea.
+I threw into the water with disgust, the rigid bones of my former jolly companions that sank into the nethermost depths of the sea.
 The alcohol and morphine had numbed the pain, but left me still vulnerable to the consequences of my ordeal.

 The boat had drifted and drifted askew, or side to side in the sea, as I faded gradually.

-Unwist to me was the fact that during the night, the currents had pulled me closer to the shores of the mainland.
+Unbeknownst to me was the fact that during the night, the currents had pulled me closer to the shores of the mainland.
 I awoke to the sounds of the auks and murres hovering from above the buoyant boat.

-Then, when hope seemed impossible, through my telescope, I saw the incredible image of a ship approaching nigh, as I heard its bells ring and the internal combustion engines of the vessel.
+When hope seemed impossible, through my telescope, I saw the incredible image of a ship approaching nigh, as I heard its bells ring and the internal combustion engines of the vessel.
 I had avoided the Chukchi Sea of Russia.

 It was a Russian steamship that was approaching the boat, as it had sailed through the conticent bimarian waters.

-Swiftly, I grabbed the paddles and paddled towards the vessel.
+Swiftly, I had grabbed the paddles and paddled towards the vessel.
 I screamed so vociferously, until I was spotted by a member of their crew.

 I was found terribly sick to stand and barely able to speak.
 I was holding a diary in my arms and dressed in the tattered clothing of a heavy coat, over a pea jacket, thick woolen duck trousers, duck frock, check shirt, stockings and torn shoes, but I survived.